Garmin Engineer Shot And Killed By Man Yelling 'Get Out Of My Country!'

 lxw56 writes: Garmin engineer Srinivas Kuchibhotla was shot and killed at a local bar in Olathe, Kansas, the U.S. headquarters of Garmin.
 Co-worker Alok Madasani was also injured along with bystander Ian Grillot, who attempted to help the men.
 "The suspect in the shooting, Adam Purinton, was drinking at the bar in Olathe, Kansas, at about 7:15 p.m. that night," reports The Verge.
 "A witness said he yelled 'get out of my country' to two of the victims, reportedly saying the men, believed to originally be from India, were 'Middle Eastern.'"
 In 2015, Garmin employed 2,700 workers in Olathe and has plans to double this number, which the article notes has led to "increasing diversity" in the community.

+Oh wait, no... he actually shot and killed someone.
+KellyAnne, get out there and do what you do...

-"Police found Purinton 80 miles away at Applebees" (Score:2, Funny)
+"Police found Purinton 80 miles away at Applebees" (Score:5, Funny)

 Shooting foreigners isn't being racist, it's being xenophobic.
 Indians are Caucasian, by the way.